 In The News:

-Mortgage Professional America – “What can originators expect this year?”
-(1-27-16)
+Mortgage Professional America – “Economists still expect two rate hikes this year” (4-25-16)

 Hard Money Loan Closed

 Image copyright source: www.flickr.com/photos/59937401@N07

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
-You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.
+You’ll also find our award-winning real estate radio show on KTIE 590am at 6 pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.